xchwarze/frieren/README.md

 Frieren is an advanced micro-framework and application stack designed for routers and Single Board Computers (SBCs). <br/>
 Combining a lightweight PHP backend with a React frontend, it aims to provide an efficient, modular, and easily integrable framework. <br/>
-The project also features a scaffolding tool, the `frieren-module-template`, for developing new modules with UMD libraries, further enhancing the Frieren ecosystem.
+The project also features a scaffolding tool for developing new modules with UMD libraries, further enhancing the Frieren ecosystem.

 ## Components